-- Don’t Send the Application without a Word of Warning: In order to get approval for that vacation of a lifetime or that medical leave that you badly require, you’ll need to speak with your manager before sending a formal application.
+- Don’t Send the Application without a Word of Warning: In order to get approval for that vacation of a lifetime or that medical leave that you badly need, you’ll have to speak with your manager before sending a formal application.
 This is best done face-to-face and in private, away from your other colleagues.
 Send your boss an email or IM and ask for a quick chat when it’s convenient for them.

 - Be Specific: Be as transparent as possible by being honest and open about your time off (depending on your relationship with your manager).
 If it’s to further your education, for example, make sure you explain how it will benefit the company in the long run.
 If your reason is for an illness or to look after a sick family member, you do not have to go into much detail if you do not feel comfortable doing so.